Activities per year

 The origin and structure of the magnetic fields in the interstellar medium of spiral galaxies is investigated with 3D, non-ideal, compressible magnetohydrodynamic simulations, including stratification in the galactic gravity field, differential rotation and radiative cooling.
 A rectangular domain, 1 x 1 x 2 kpc(3) in size, spans both sides of the galactic mid-plane.
 Supernova explosions drive transonic turbulence.
 A seed magnetic field grows exponentially to reach a statistically steady state within 1.6 Gyr.
 Following Germano (1992), we use volume averaging with a Gaussian kernel to separate magnetic field into a mean field and fluctuations.
 Such averaging does not satisfy all Reynolds rules, yet allows a formulation of mean-field theory.
 The mean field thus obtained varies in both space and time.
 Growth rates differ for the mean-field and fluctuating field and there is clear scale separation between the two elements, whose integral scales are about 0.7 and 0.3 kpc, respectively.

 - ISM: kinematics and dynamics

 FingerprintDive into the research topics of 'The supernova-regulated ISM - II.
 The mean magnetic field'.
 Together they form a unique fingerprint.

 Frederick Gent (Speaker)17 Nov 2020

-Activity: Talk or presentation types › Public or invited talkFile
+Activity: Talk or presentation types › Invited academic talkFile